Welsh Government steps in to help small businesses affected by revaluation

 - benefit entitlement checks.

-Nest will also improve the energy efficiency of privately owned and privately rented properties for those who meet the eligibility criteria :
+Nest also expects to help 4,000 households each year by improving the energy efficiency of privately owned and privately rented properties for those who meet the eligibility criteria:

 - that the householder or someone they live with receives a means tested benefit,